Dreams → Research → Organizing Info Files ( → Read → Implement)

 Nailing Storage Scheme Specifics

 Once upon a time, I diligently saved files to perceived “relevant” folders.
 This led to innumerable searchFests and dang-near-bald-y’all head scratching.
 I lacked a way to discern what I did vs didn’t read.
-Lesson learned: KISS!!
-(Keep It Simple, Stupid).
+Lesson learned:!!

 A revised scheme materialized.
 Every file lands in the same 0-new gDrive folder.
 I transfer to a subject-sensitive directory only after I’ve digested the content.
 Result: if a file hangs out in the 0-new ‘hood, I know it’s awaiting my attention.

 I also take a moment to insert a keyword at the beginning of the saved file name.
 Example: I researched Pinterest analytics, because my maiden visits to that screen inspired serial “duuuh“s.
-Each related file carries the same first word: Pinterest.
-A quick click of gDrive’s sort by title gathers all these files for easier eyeballing.
+Each related file begins with the same word: Pinterest.
+A quick tap yields an alphabetical listing, with all PINTEREST files hanging out next to each other.

 Handling Special Notations